Craigspaz/amazon-personalize-connectors/README.md

 This solution builds upon the automation of batch inference jobs provided in the [Maintaining Personalized Experiences with Machine Learning](https://aws.amazon.com/solutions/implementations/maintaining-personalized-experiences-with-ml/) solution.
 That is, you must deploy that solution before deploying this solution and the ouput of batch inference jobs from that solution is used as input for this solution.

 The [Maintaining Personalized Experiences with Machine Learning](https://aws.amazon.com/solutions/implementations/maintaining-personalized-experiences-with-ml/) solution maintains its own S3 bucket where batch inference job input and output files are stored.
-The S3 bucket layout looks something like this (please consult the solution documentation for more details).
+The S3 bucket layout looks something like this (please consult the [solution documentation](https://aws.amazon.com/solutions/implementations/maintaining-personalized-experiences-with-ml/) for details).

 ```
 batch/